plaborie/cpoptimizer/how_to/typeset_models/README.md

 CONSTRAINT[s] : s in SCOPE
 ```

-The signature of the different constraints available in CP Optimizer is summarized below.
+The signature of the different constraints available in CP Optimizer is summarized in the [Keywords](#constraints-keywords) section.

 | Keyword                         | Short description     |
 | :------------------------------ | :-------------        |